flexcompute/tidy3d/README.md

 Note that while our old version is still currently pip installable as `tidy3d`, both versions are imoprted in python as `tidy3d`, eg. `import tidy3d as td`.

-### (Alternativelty) installing from source
+### Installing from source

-For development purposes, you can download and install the package from source as:
+For development purposes, and to get the latest development versions, you can download and install the package from source as:

 ```
 git clone https://github.com/flexcompute/tidy3d.git